dineshad/MyBlog-What-Why-When-How/index.md

 https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Introduction
 css justify-items
 What's border-radius?
 It's to define radius of the element's corners.(If want to change shapes of 1 or more corners of an element,this the one to use. )
+What's the difference of outline and a margin of an element? outline only makes a line around any element to make it look different from the other elements.it will not give any space. whereas margin will give space around any element.
+If you give margin, it will give a space in the direction provided outside the container.
+Can't color a margin. em : emphemeral unit one em is defined as the current font size, however that is defined.
+For most elements it's the inherited (computed) value from its parent element.

 What's the difference .jpg and .jpeg?